UN Security Council meets on Israel but US blocks statement - RFI

 United Nations (United States) (AFP)

-The UN Security Council held another emergency meeting Wednesday on worsening hostilities between Israel and Palestinians, again without agreeing on a joint statement due to opposition from the United States, Israel's key ally, according to diplomats.
+The UN Security Council held another emergency meeting Wednesday on worsening hostilities between Israel and Palestinians, again without agreeing on a joint statement due to opposition from the United States, Israel's key ally, diplomats said.

-The United States saw the Security Council meeting as a sufficient show of concern, one diplomat told AFP on condition of anonymity.

-"The US doesn't see that a statement will help de-escalate," said another.

 According to several sources, 14 of the 15 members of the Council were in favor of adopting a joint declaration aimed at reducing tension.

-The US mission to the UN was not immediately available for comment.
+When asked about the inability of the Council, the body in charge of world peace, to speak out on the Israeli-Palestinian clashes, UN spokesman Stephane Dujarric expressed hope for a turnaround soon.

+Declaring that there was desire for the Council members find "the ability to issue a statement," he added that "any international situation will always benefit from a strong and unified voice from the Security Council."

-UN Middle East envoy Tor Wennesland warned the meeting that the "situation has deteriorated since Monday... there is a risk of a spiral of violence," according to a diplomatic source.
+UN Middle East envoy Tor Wennesland had warned Wednesday's meeting that the "situation has deteriorated since Monday... there is a risk of a spiral of violence," according to a diplomatic source.

 During a first emergency meeting on Monday, the United States also refused to back a text proposed by Tunisia, Norway and China calling on all parties to refrain from provocation.